francisgreenleaf/Reader/README.md

 3. Create a .env file in the project directory and set your OpenAI API key as an environment variable:
     `OPENAI_API_KEY=YOUR_REAL_KEY`

+    If you don't have an OpenAI API Key, sign into platform.openai.com and generate one there.

 4. Install the required dependencies:
    ```sh
     pip install -r requirements.txt